 Spam filters and how they score emails

-Before an email ever reaches its intended recipient, it first must pass through one or more filters – software algorithms designed to identify and stop malicious or unwanted mail from reaching the inbox.
+Before an email ever reaches its intended recipient, it passes through one or more filters – software algorithms designed to identify and stop malicious or unwanted mail from reaching the inbox.

-This filter has various sensitivity settings so you can adjust your level of junk email protection.
-We have chosen 'High' as the default for all of your Litmus tests.
-The Microsoft Outlook filter scores from 0-10 on the high sensitivity rating, with 0 being the highest (passing) and 10 being the lowest (failing).
-Outlook rates an email with a 6.0 or higher as a failure.
-Anything lower than 6.0 is considered a passing score with the high sensitivity rating.
+This filter has various sensitivity settings so individual users can adjust their level of junk email protection.
+Litmus uses the High Sensitivity setting for in-app spam tests.
+The Microsoft Outlook filter scores from 0-10 on each sensitivity rating, with 0 as the top score and 10 as the worst.
+Outlook fails an email with a 6.0 or higher score.
+A filter score lower than 6.0 passes with the High Sensitivity setting.

 Barracuda Essentials for Email Security is another business-grade secure email gateway used by thousands of organizations globally to filter inbound email.